amandaghassaei/canvas-capture/README.md

 ### Demo

 This repo also includes a demo for testing, currently hosted at [apps.amandaghassaei.com/canvas-capture/demo/](https://apps.amandaghassaei.com/canvas-capture/demo/).
 You can find the demo source code at [demo/src/index.ts](demo/src/index.ts).
+An even simpler demo (no webpack, no compilation, import canvas-capture directly in HTML) can be found at [apps.amandaghassaei.com/canvas-capture/demo-simple/](https://apps.amandaghassaei.com/canvas-capture/demo-simple/).

 To build the `demo` folder, run: